corems.ms_peak.factory.MSPeakClasses

 Returns

-• float: Theoretical resolving power of the peak.
+• float: Theoretical resolving power of the peak, with magnitude mode Fourier transform and fundamental frequency detection.

 References